Forgot password

 Though it may feel like having the maximum viewing range is the way to go, increasing camera distance to its maximum levels can cause you to lose accuracy.
 Since the camera will be further away, your car and the ball will shrink in size as well.
 It’ll make it significantly more difficult to estimate the distance you’d need to cover to reach the ball, giving you a competitive disadvantage.

 Professional players prefer camera distance values scattered around the 270 and 280 range.
-Despite the averages, you can use this setting to fine-tune and compliment your FoV.
+Despite the averages, you can use this setting to fine-tune and complement your FoV.
 If you feel more comfortable with your own adjustments, you can undoubtedly go with those settings as well.

 Best camera height setting Rocket League